ministryofjustice/cloud-platform-user-guide/source/documentation/monitoring-an-app/application-metrics.md

 The application latency [metric](https://prometheus.io/docs/concepts/metric_types/) is quite basic but our intention is to get you started.

 #### Assumptions
-To keep this document short we will assume you already have an application up and running in a namespace on the Cloud Platform, if not, please see [Deploying a multi-container to the Cloud Platform](https://user-guide.cloud-platform.service.justice.gov.uk/tasks.html#deploying-a-multi-container-application-to-the-cloud-platform).
+To keep this document short we will assume you already have an application up and running in a namespace on the Cloud Platform, if not, please see [Deploying a multi-container application to the Cloud Platform](https://user-guide.cloud-platform.service.justice.gov.uk/tasks.html#deploying-a-multi-container-application-to-the-cloud-platform).

 #### Changing the application code
 We need to add the Prometheus Ruby client library via a gem to give us our `/metrics` endpoint.